 The attorneys at Minc Law have removed over 50,000 pieces of unwanted content.
 Before offering any advice, we always consider the Streisand Effect.
 We work with clients to create the most effective strategy to ease the harm caused by negative content, ever-mindful of the potential for making things worse.

 While there are many benefits of hiring an internet defamation attorney, reducing the chances of triggering the Streisand Effect is one of the greatest benefits.
-If you are facing negative, unwanted content online, you can schedule a free attorney consultation by calling us at (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.
+If you are facing negative, unwanted content online, you can schedule a free consultation with an intake specialist by calling us at (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.